krzysztofkolcz/java/barteczko/oca.md

 long x = 10;
 int y = 5;
 y = y * x; // DOES NOT COMPILE
-y *= x; //OK - chyba y castuje do lang, a następnie do int?
+y *= x; //OK - y castuje do lang, a następnie z powrotem do int
 ```

 ```